gsfatakhov/Masters-thesis-Industrial-ML-GNN/README.md

 # Masters-thesis-Industrial-ML-GNN

-The code of experiments for the master's thesis: Industrial ML: graph neural networks for fault diagnosis in multivariate sensor data.
+The code of experiments for the master's thesis: **Industrial ML: graph neural networks for fault diagnosis in multivariate sensor data**.

 ## Dataset